-Building a social intranet platform for your business is a really effective way of boosting staff morale and engagement.
-However, the only way to ensure that you continue to get maximum value from your intranet and their digital workplace is to ensure that your employees keep on coming back to use the facility time and time again.
+Building a social intranet platform for your business is an effective way of boosting staff morale and engagement.
+However, the only way to ensure that you continue to get maximum value from your intranet and digital workplace is to ensure that your employees keep coming back to use the centralised platform time and time again.

 The social intranet lifecycle

-Existing staff members are interested and intrigued by the new novelty system that you have provided for them and their buy-in is assured if you invest in training too.
+Existing staff members are interested and intrigued by the novelty of a new system, and they will likely buy-in to it so long as you invest in knowledge sharing tools and training.
 New employees who have been introduced to the social intranet as part of their induction training course tend to be enthusiastic and keen to be seen using the technology.

-However, it is not uncommon to see use of and engagement with your company’s social intranet begin to wane and user numbers often start to fall.
-This is an outcome that no-one wants to see, especially given the investment in resources, finances, and time that has been expended in order to get the whole intranet project launched and functional.
+However, it is common to see use of and engagement with your company’s social intranet begin to wane and user numbers often start to fall.
+This is an outcome that no-one wants to see, especially given the investment in resources, finances, and time that has been expended in order to get the company’s modern intranet launched and functional.

 Planning for maintaining future engagement

 Right from the start, you must plan and consider the needs of your users.
-Skill levels and individual needs will vary tremendously across different departments, especially if you have remote workers as well as regular site staff.
+Skill levels and individual needs will vary tremendously across different departments, especially if you have remote working employees as well as regular site staff.

-Think carefully about user content, usability, workflow tools etc. Your social intranet should grow and evolve with your business and it should reflect the changing needs of your users, especially in the light of new technology, trends, and innovations.
+Think carefully about user content, usability, workflow tools, and other productivity-enabling apps.
+Your social intranet should grow and evolve with your business and it should reflect the changing needs of your users, especially in light of the new digitally focused workforce.

-In a nutshell, your social intranet should remain relevant and useful to all your users in order to keep them engaged and interested in using it.
+In a nutshell, your social intranet solution and accompanying digital tools should remain relevant and useful to all your users in order to keep them engaged and interested in using it.
 If your employees derive nothing of any interest or use by visiting the intranet, they simply won’t bother.

 The following are sure-fire ways of keeping your users coming back to your social intranet again and again.